bs2kbs2k/smlinux/README.md

 * [<strong>How do I remove everything smlinux created during install?</strong>](#how-do-i-remove-everything-smlinux-created-during-install)
 * [<strong>How do I tell smlinux to download sm64 repositories to a folder other than home?</strong>](#how-do-i-tell-smlinux-to-download-sm64-repositories-to-a-folder-other-than-home)

-## **What repository should I use?**
+## **What preset/repository should I use?**
 If you want to build for PC, the official repo from the team who decompiled the rom, sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
 The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).  sm64ex offers the most flexibility, but you are encouraged to build more than one and try for yourself.
-Further forks from there offer other changes, such as render96ex with added Luigi Keys, or sm64-coop for a 2 player network mode.
-Seperate repositories are used for Android and DOS builds.
+Further forks of sm64ex offer additional enhancements, such as render96ex with added Luigi Keys, sm64ex-coop for a 2 player network mode, or cheaterex for the latest experimental features.
+For android or web, presets are available based on sm64-port or sm64ex; for dos a sm64-port based fork is used.

-## **What branch should I use?**

-If you chose one of the presets, your branch is defined automatically.
-For `PRESET=sm6ex` the nightly branch is automatically used; if you would like the master branch instead use `PRESET=sm64pc`.
-If sm64ex nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.

-## **When to use RENDER_API=GL_LEGACY?**
-*only applies to sm64pc/sm64ex based forks*

-For old video cards that support OpenGL 1.1 but not 2.1 (from year 200X).
-Check your OpenGL version with the following command:

-	glxinfo | grep "OpenGL version"

-If 1.1-2.0, you must use the legacy renderer.
-For 2.1 or greater, standard GL renderer is reccommended, although some old computers that do support 2.1 may perform better with the legacy renderer.

 ## **What does the InstallHD=1 option do?**